j-isreal/odoo-17-nightly-ubu/README.md

 ```

 ### install-odoo.sh Install Script
+Once you've downloaded or cloned the Install Script, it's time to let it take care of finishing the installation and setup of Odoo 17.
+It's important to read the README.md file for this part.
+If you cloned the git repo, you can access the README.md from the cloned folder.
+Otherwise, continue to read this README.md file.

 The ```install-odoo.sh``` BASH script installs all the dependencies and the nightly build of Odoo 17 community.
 It also customizes the configuration, installs Nginx proxy, installs SSL certificates, and starts services.

 - **This script should be run as root.**